-Despite Apple’s 13-year history with wireless networking and the general excellence of their software and support, setting up a wireless network isn’t always a snap.
-This book helps you set up an 802.11n AirPort network and offers tips to help save time, improve security, extend range, and enjoy a technical edge when working with Wi-Fi.
+Despite Apple’s 14-year history with wireless networking and the general excellence of their software and support, setting up a wireless network isn’t always a snap.
+This book helps you set up 802.11n and 802.11ac AirPort networks and offers tips to save time, improve security, extend range, and enjoy a technical edge when working with Wi-Fi.

 Free download: If you need help with AirPort Utility 5, you can refer the previous edition of this ebook—there’s no extra charge.
 Follow the “access extras” link in Ebook Extras, and look in the blog.

 You can read this book from start to finish, and you’ll find that it covers topics like learning about Wi-Fi, unpacking a base station, starting configuration, figuring out the network you want to build, and then configuring that network.
 More specific cases follow, such as how to add a printer, separating older and newer flavors of Wi-Fi into two separate networks, and securing a network.

 Use this Quick Start to get an idea of how you might jump into the book if you are at a particular stage in working with your network, and to find more than one path through the material.

 Need a quick solution?
 Flip ahead a few pages to the Quick Troubleshooting Guide or see Light Reading to learn what the light on your AirPort base station is trying to tell you.
 Also, you may especially wish to consult Overcome Interference.